 The following members of the Trust were part of the original founding team of Thomson House.
 Though not involved in the everyday running of the school, they still play a key advisory role as members of Stamp Education Trust.

 Andrew was Educated at Blackpool Grammar School, the Royal Academy of Music, Manchester and London Universities and Jesus College, Cambridge.
 He is a Fellow of the Royal College of Organists and Trinity College, London and an Honorary Fellow of the Guildhall School of Music & Drama.
-Andrew has an extensive experience in education including at Grey Coat Hospital, South Hampstead High School, and The Harrodian School, where he is currently Principal.
+Andrew has an extensive experience in education including at Grey Coat Hospital, South Hampstead High School, and The Harrodian School.
 Andrew has been Chairman of both the City of London School for Girls and the Guildhall School of Music & Drama and is currently Chairman of the Montessori St Nicholas Charity.
 He has been an Alderman since 2001 and has served on many of the committees of the Corporation of London.
 He is currently Sheriff of the City of London.